udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 Directions: With all participants at your table, respond to the following questions on a flip chart:

-*Subscription organization and charge back*

-1. Diagram how you would suggest organizing the Azure EA portal for Trey Research to allow access to Azure.

-2. How can Enterprise IT assign a spending quota to each business unit and monitor spending for each business unit's cost center?
-What happens if the business unit exceeds their assigned quota?

-3. How can individual business units monitor their Azure spending?

-4. Within a business unit, costs for each project should be tracked independently based on the IO code for that specific project.
-How can per project tracking be implemented?
-How would you implement cost management reporting and alerting?

-5. How can Enterprise IT enforce a company-wide resource naming convention?

-6. How can Enterprise IT minimize per-subscription configuration and centrally audit compliance with their governance rules?

-7. How can Azure help Business Units minimize wasted spend on non-Production VMs left running out-of-hours?

-*Supported services and delegated access control*
+*Cost Management*

+1. Design a charge back mechanism for the business units for resources they consume based on the IO code for each application.
+Assuming your design is based on resource-level tags, how will you implement the following use cases?
+    - Every resource group must have an 'IOCode' tag
+    - Every time a resource is created, it is assigned an 'IOCode' tag with a value matching its resource group
+    - Any resource whose 'IOCode' tag is missing does not match its corresponding resource group tag (for example, after moving the resource between resource groups) can be easily identified.
+Child resources, for which tags to not apply, are excluded.

+2. Design a cost allocation mechanism to track Azure costs across the Development and Test, Production, Support Services, and Infrastructure categories.

+3. What tools are available to meet the cost management requirements of the individual business units, the finance team, and the Cloud Governance team?
+These requirements include setting budgets and alerts for each cost center, creating spending reports and forecasts, and identifying and investigating anomalies.

+*Security Baseline*

+5. Enable investigation of changes leading up to any outage.

+6. Ensure Windows and Linux VMs meet password complexity requirements.

+7. Ensure automatic updates are enabled on Dev/Test environments, and disabled on Production environments (which must be managed separately).

+*Resource Consistency*

 1. Identify a solution to restrict which services can be created and used in each business unit subscription.
-Diagram specifically how your solution would be put into place and perform a requirements analysis to determine if there are services needed that Trey Research has not added to their initial list.
-This solution should allow access to the following services by default, but not others:

-    -   Virtual machines

-    -   ExpressRoute

-        -   The ExpressRoute circuit(s) will be created and managed by IT, however IT wants to ensure that business units are able to use the circuits, but not create new ones or change the existing circuits.

-    -   VPN gateways

-    -   Storage

-    -   Virtual networks

-    -   Backup

-    -   Site recovery

-    -   DevTest labs

-    -   Log analytics

-    -   Web Apps

-    -   SQL Database
+1. Allow the Cloud Governance team to control which Azure services can be used across the business units, with exceptions for approved pilot projects.

+2. Implement delegated access control for new projects within business unit subscriptions.

+3. Prevent accidental deletion of resources.

+4. How can Enterprise IT enforce a company-wide resource naming convention?
+5. Implement a common resource naming standard across the organization.

+*Identity Baseline*

 2. One or more users from the business unit must have the permissions to create resources in the subscription and view all resources.
 The user should not have the ability to change policies set by Enterprise IT.